 - Place the chile(s), onion, garlic, tomatoes and one cup of stock in a blender.

-- Puree the ingredients and strain through a sieve.
+- Puree the ingredients and strain through a sieve into a large pot.

-- Add the rest of the chicken stock and season to taste.
+- Add the rest of the chicken stock, season to taste and keep on a low simmer.

 - Cut two of the tortillas into thin strips and the rest into small squares.
 Heat the oil on a pan and over high heat fry the tortilla strips until they’re coloured and crispy.
 Do the same with the squares and place them on paper towels to soak up any oil.